Anchor/Queen's Park Bureau Chief

 After moving to Edmonton, Alberta in 1997, Carter anchored for A-Channel News.
 Missing his family in Ontario, he moved home to Toronto in 1999 to join the Global Toronto team as a crime reporter, covering everything from local shootings to the police taser debate.
 To demonstrate the effects to viewers, Carter absorbed 50 thousand volts after being tasered by Toronto Police.
 In 2003, he made the jump to daytime television on Morning News, later becoming Global Toronto’s managing editor.

 Returning to his passion of reporting, Carter became Queen’s Park Bureau Chief in 2013, interviewing numerous cabinet ministers, opposition leaders and political guests.
 Carter also hosts the weekly public affairs show, Focus Ontario, covering the biggest issues in Queen’s Park, including the Oakville and Mississauga gas plant closures.
 In addition to his reporting roles, Carter anchors Global News at 5:30 & 6.

-When he’s not asking tough questions of politicians, Alan can be found on his mountain bike riding the amazing trails across this great province.
-He’s competed in several endurance races, including a 24-hour relay race.
+When he’s not reporting on tough political issues, Carter can be found longboarding in Toronto’s Beaches or on his mountain bike, riding the trails across Ontario.
+He has competed in several endurance races, including relay race, 24 Hours of Adrenaline in Canmore, Alberta.